Razer Blade Stealth Late 2016, 5 Years Later

 I want performance portability without a severe hit in battery life.
 If I was programming religiously on this laptop while playing YouTube and listening to music with microsoft word open, the laptop would surely last less.

-In 2020, I was overusing the laptop and the fans were spinning constaly every day.
+In 2020, I was overusing the laptop and the fans were spinning constantly every day.
 The battery ending up becoming bloated and I had to replace it.
 I was able to replace it myself, however the 3 hours and 50 minutes is using this new battery.

 The cord that is connected to the adaptor has the outside worn out.
 Not sure if the wires are exposed, but obviously the laptop cannot be sold without the cable and adapter replaced.